AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fa-global_aspects-13:

-13. For a subprogram that has a ``global_specification``, an object (except a constant without variable inputs) or state abstraction that is declared outside the scope of the subprogram, shall only be referenced within its implementation if it is a ``global_item`` in the ``global_specification``.
+13. For a subprogram that has a ``global_specification``, an object (except a constant without variable inputs, or a constant that is only referenced within assertions) or state abstraction that is declared outside the scope of the subprogram, shall only be referenced within its implementation if it is a ``global_item`` in the ``global_specification``.

 .. _tu-fa-global_aspects-14:

-14. A ``global_item`` shall occur in a Global aspect of a subprogram if and only if it denotes an entity (except for a constant without variable inputs) that is referenced by the subprogram.
+14. A ``global_item`` shall occur in a Global aspect of a subprogram only if it denotes an entity that is referenced by the subprogram, and it is neither a constant without variable inputs, or a constant that is only referenced within assertions.
+[The rationale for excluding such constants is that they do not participate in the data- and information-flows specified in Global and Depends aspects.]

 .. _tu-cbatu-global_aspects-15: